Newsletter

 All water that falls within 10 feet of your house (snowmelt or rain) should have a clear path away from your home without ponding (water only runs downhill).

-Ideally, the ground should drop 1 inch for every 1 foot that you move away from the house for the first 5-to-10 feet around your house.
+Ideally, the ground should drop one inch for every one foot that you move away from the house for the first 5-to-10 feet around your house.
 While this is not always possible, the ground should never be sloping upwards as you move away from your house foundation.

 If the soil is near the top of the foundation, you can also remove soil a few feet away from the foundation to increase the slope away from the house if you have enough drop in the grading as you move away from the house for the water to continue to flow away from the house and not pond.